canonical/ubuntu-frame/docs/how-to/use-ubuntu-frame-with-nvidia.md

 sudo reboot
 ```

-Next, check that the Nvidia driver was loadded and the devices node is there:
+Next, check that the Nvidia driver was loaded and the devices node is there:

 ```shell
 $ sudo dmesg | grep NVRM